PA schools allowing more sports fans after court ruling - WHIZ News

 “If schools decide to increase the 25/250 limits, they should exercise caution and good judgment in setting numbers for attendance at indoor and outdoor sports,” wrote the PIAA’s executive director, Robert Lombardi.

-House Republicans, meanwhile, scheduled an override vote Wednesday on Wolf’s veto of a bill that gives school districts the sole ability to make decisions on sports, including whether and how many spectators to allow.
-If it passes, the Senate would also have to vote to override.
+House Republicans lost an override vote Wednesday about Wolf’s veto of a bill that would have given school boards the ability to make decisions on sports and extracurricular activities, including whether and how many spectators to allow.
+It had passed the House earlier this month with 150 “yes” votes, but the override tally, 130-71, fell slightly short of the supermajority required.

+During floor debate, Minority Leader Frank Dermody warned that acting like the coronavirus is going away “is folly.”

+“This is about politics,” said Dermody, D-Allegheny.
+“This is not about the safety of our children.
+It’s not about the welfare of student-athletes.”

+Rep. Anita Kulik, D-Allegheny, said a high school athlete in her district suffered a broken arm last week, but the child’s parents were not at the game.

+“We hold parents responsible for the well-being of their children,” Kulik said.
+“I wholeheartedly believe that parents have inherent rights to be where their children are.”

-Democratic lawmakers have shied away from defying a veto by Wolf, and Wolf has not lost an override vote since he became governor.
+Although Democrats are in the minority in the House and Senate, Wolf has not lost an override vote since he became governor.

 At a news conference Tuesday, Wolf said he monitored attendance at football games last weekend — days after the judge’s ruling — and said “there were very few schools, if any, that had big, big crowds at their events.”
 He surmised that people “self-regulated” and stayed away to avoid crowds.